tankfairies/guid/README.md

 ## Copyright and license

 The tankfairies/guid library is Copyright (c) 2019 Tankfairies (https://tankfairies.com) and licensed for use under the MIT License (MIT).
-Please see [LICENSE][] for more information.